Governance Model

 It's important to note that all distribution vestings and other parameters were hard-coded in smart contracts no ensure no requirement for trust from day 0.
 Everything communicated was in code, verified, and audited.
 But make sure to know the risks.

 This can occur in any chat really.
-Discord, forum, wherever.
 It's best to outline the voting parameters (WHAT are you actually voting for: YES or NO question, for instance) during this process so you would have a better understanding of what to propose on forum.
+Discord place for that:

 Multisig must execute whatever proposal reaches winning quorum.
 Given that multisig are members previously enacted by token holders, meaning the DAO, are semi-public people with big reputation - in extreme cases they could voice against implementing some proposal.
-However, that could breach trust in the governance model and require immediate action and restructuring.
+There is a Veto role for that.

 While it's not unnatural for initial core members and contributors to have larger token percentages than regular smaller users (either by early investment, or by early farming, or by just being richer) - it is however a problem for early governance.
 If small holders have no opportunity to coordinate and price out the larger holders together - governance can be seen as flawed.
 As such, Gearbox DAO in the early stages - thanks to snapshot mechanics - evens out the playing field by making sure community members have higher voting power than early members.